cloudmesh-community/fa19-516-153/project/report.md

 developing a command, `cms cluster`, that will perform all of these actions efficiently.

+## Progress

+* Successfully deployed a Hadoop Cluster using Nomad
+* Integrated the deployment with Cloudmesh
+* Successfully deployed a Hadoop Cluster using Kubernetes
+* Need to integrate the deployment with Cloudmesh

 :o2: please review the host command in cloudmesh-inventory.
 Ideally we should merge the commands.
 The reason I could not see what you did is that you did not use proper markdown, so all your links did not work.